 Admission Requirements & Details

-The admissions information below may give an overview of the candidates University at Albany, SUNY accepts.
+The admissions information below may give an overview of the candidates SUNY at Albany accepts.
 The details may include application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted

 - AP Course Credits

 The total student enrollment at SUNY at Albany is about 18,000.
 The student body is made up of 76% undergraduate students and 15% graduate students.